 Acupuncture aims to reduce inflammation and swelling in the body while releasing muscle spasms.
-Have a quick look at our resources page if your interested in clinical studies.
-We have selected papers looking at how acupuncture helps conditions we more commonly seen in clinic including Migraines, Arthritis, Pain post surgery, Sport Injuries and Chronic Pain but there are many more.
+We have selected papers looking at how acupuncture helps conditions we more commonly seen in clinic including Migraines, Pain post surgery, and Chronic Pain but there are many more.

 People often comment in surprise at how quickly a bruise or swelling resolves after a treatment.

 Clinically we use a combination of acupuncture, cupping, Gua Sha, moxabustion, heat therapy, electro-acupuncture and massage to gently encourage the healing process and ease pain.

 While many treatment protocols involve directly treating the site of pain it is possible to treat distally.
 For example using points on the hand to treat headaches.
 So even if your injury is too sore to touch, or is covered by a cast, acupuncture may still be able to help.